 Suicide bomber disguised as woman kills ministers and students at Mogadishu hotel.

-A suicide bomber disguised as a woman carried out the attack at the Shamo hotel, Dahir Mohamud Gelle, the Somali information minister, said.
+A suicide bomber disguised as a woman carried out Thursday’s attack at the hotel during a crowded graduation ceremony for medical students from a local university, Dahir Mohamud Gelle, the Somali information minister, said.

 Also among the dead were two journalists and two professors.
-More than 40 people were wounded in the attack.
+At least 50 students were reportedly injured.